build-trust/ockam-documentation/guides/examples/aws-marketplace-tcp-inlet-outlet.md

 ---
 description: Create TCP Inlet/Outlet from AWS Marketplace
 ---
-In this example we will create an Ockam portal with a tcp inlet and a tcp outlet by lauching cloudformation template from AWS Marketplace
+In this example we will create an Ockam Portal with a TCP Inlet and a TCP Outlet by launching CloudFormation template from AWS Marketplace.

 # Overview:

 <img src="../../.gitbook/assets/aws_marketplace.svg" alt="" class="gitbook-drawing">

-1. Install ockam and create enrollment tokens for outlet and inlet
+1. Install Ockam Command and create enrollment tickets for the Outlet and Inlet.
-2. Use the enrollment token for outlet and launch Cloudformation template from AWS Marketplace
+2. Use the enrollment ticket for the Outlet and launch CloudFormation template from AWS Marketplace.
-3. Use the enrollment token for inlet and launch Cloudformation template from AWS Marketplace
+3. Use the enrollment ticket for the Inlet and launch CloudFormation template from AWS Marketplace.

+> Note that the Inlet and Outlet can be on two different EC2 machines on different AWS accounts.

 ## Architecture: